ychoi04/mica-gd405/lectures/w8-object-glyph.md

 If we apply the object-oriented programming concept to our computational type design, we can consider each letter or glyph as an object with its own set of properties and methods.

-A constructor function is a blueprint, so you want to decide what data *each* glyph should contain.
+A class is a blueprint, so you want to decide what data *each* glyph should contain.
+We can create different glyphs from the same class by changing what data is stored in each.
 To set the type in a basic way, we will at least need to know which character we want to set, the position of the character, etc.

 ```js
 function Glyph(gly) {